SpellholdStudios/Super_Firkraag/README.md

 >Although it is not required for the Super Firkraag mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

-If you want to have Tactics mod installed (www.weidu.org- I heartily recommend it) then it must be installed before this mod.
+If you want to have Tactics mod installed (www.weidu.org.
+I heartily recommend it) then it must be installed before this mod.
 Generally, Super Firkraag needs to be installed last.
 <div align="right"><a href="#top">Back to top</a></div>

-Installation is simple.
-Run the executable that is included in the ZIP file.
-If you have other WeiDU mods, you'll need to run it twice (the installer will tell you).
-Simply select your favorite language and pick yes when asked to install.

 <hr>